zhoubolei/cnnvisualizer/README.md

-# Unit Visualization and Segmentation Toolkit
+# UnitVisSeg: Toolkit for Unit Visualization and Segmentation.

 ## Introduction
-This repository contains the demo codes and results for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
-You can use this code with the naive [caffe]((https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
+This repository contains the codes and results for unit visualization and segmentation.
+Some of the codes have been used for the [ICLR'15 paper](https://arxiv.org/pdf/1412.6856.pdf) Object Detectors Emerge in Deep Scene CNNs.
+You can use this toolkit with the naive [caffe]((https://github.com/BVLC/caffe), with matcaffe and pycaffe compiled.
 This toolkit includes the following functions:

 *generate_unitsegments.m: Code to generate the visualization for all the units at one layer.
 *unit_annotation: the results of unit annotation for Places-AlexNet and ImageNet-AlexNet.